 As students preparing for other occupations sought the advantages of college training, the pattern was adapted to their needs.
 Curricula in engineering (1885), in home economics (1896), in veterinary medicine (1909), and in business administration (1925) were only the beginning.
-In 1922 and 1924 the establishment of the divisions of applied science and liberal arts-which were combined in 1944-opened further fields of specialization.
+In 1922 and 1924 the establishment of the divisions of applied science and liberal arts - which were combined in 1944 - opened further fields of specialization.
+The new two-year College of Human Medicine admitted its first students in September, 1966.
 New courses and the growing interest in college training increased the enrollment from 500 at the end of the 1890's to more than 5,000 at the end of the 1930's, and to 16,000 by 1949.
-Present enrollment is more than 26,000 students.
+Present enrollment is more than 35,000 students.